Adelina805/AdelinaTries3JS/README.md

 - Watch the [full tutorial](https://youtu.be/Q7AOvWpIVHU) on YouTube

-learning three.js
+-learning three.js

-note: to open from terminal
+-note: to open from terminal

-cd adelinaTries3JS
+-cd adelinaTries3JS
-npm run dev
+-npm run dev